 - 64See e.g. Robert J. Sampson, Great American City: Chicago and the Enduring Neighborhood Effect (Chicago, Illinois: The University of Chicago Press, 2012), 47, 358; Raj Chetty, Nathaniel Hendren, and Lawrence F. Katz, "The Effects of Exposure to Better Neighborhoods on Children: New Evidence from the Moving to Opportunity Experiment," American Economic Review 106, no. 4 (2016): 855-902.

-- 65Census tracts are classified into four groups for the purpose of this report: High White Segregation: Divergence Index in the top half nationally, majority white, and a white Location Quotient above 1.25.
+- 65Census tracts are classified into four groups for the purpose of this report: High White Segregation: Divergence Index in the top third nationally, majority white, and a white Location Quotient above 1.25.
 High POC Segregation: Divergence Index in the top third nationally, but not in the above category.
 Well Integrated: Divergence Index in the bottom third nationally, an Entropy score in the top 50% nationally, and at least 20% Black and Latino.
 Low-Medium Segregation: All other census tracts not covered by the other three categories.
 In practice, this means they are neither highly segregated nor integrated by our definition.

 - 66All figures are the average between the Census tracts in each category, weighted by population or households.